tlo.simulation module

 Key attributes include:

-The current simulation date.
+• date – The current simulation date.

-The Population being simulated.
+• population – The population being simulated.

-The simulation-level random number generator.
-Note that individual modules also have their own random number generator with independent state.
+Individual modules also have their own random number generator with independent state.

 Parameters: